-How Can I Prepare for a Private Tutoring Session?
+How Can I Prepare to Give Private Tuition?

 Or maybe your student is extrinsically motivated to learn – meaning that more external factors such as getting into a good university or getting a reward is what motivates them to study and succeed.